Kyllian-Schwedt/SideralPlus/README.md

 ## Development server
-before run the project, you need to install the dependencies, run `npm install` in the root folder of the project. then you need to setup your environment variables. create a file called `.env` in the root folder of the project and add the following `.env.exemple` content:
+before run the project, you need to install the dependencies, run `npm install` in the root folder of the project. then you need to set up your environment variables. create a file called `.env` in the root folder of the project and add the following `.env.exemple` content:
 ```
 # Data source
 TMDB_API_KEY=""